henrikingo/presentations/impress.js/README.md

 ### Examples and demos

+The [Classic Slides](http://henrikingo.github.io/impress.js/examples/classic-slides/) demo is targeted towards beginners, or can be used as a template for presentations that look like the traditional PowerPoint slide deck.
+Over time, it also grew into the example presentation that uses most of the features and addons available.

-More examples and demos can be found on [Examples and demos wiki page](http://github.com/bartaz/impress.js/wiki/Examples-and-demos).
+More examples and demos can be found on [Examples and demos wiki page](http://github.com/impress/impress.js/wiki/Examples-and-demos).

 Feel free to add your own example presentations (or websites) there.

 ### Other tutorials and learning resources

-If you want to learn even more there is a [list of tutorials and other learning resources](https://github.com/bartaz/impress.js/wiki/impress.js-tutorials-and-other-learning-resources) on the wiki, too.
+If you want to learn even more there is a [list of tutorials and other learning resources](https://github.com/impress/impress.js/wiki/impress.js-tutorials-and-other-learning-resources) on the wiki, too.

 There is also a book available about [Building impressive presentations with impress.js](http://www.packtpub.com/building-impressive-presentations-with-impressjs/book) by Rakhitha Nimesh Ratnayake.

+You may want to check out the sibling project [Impressionist|https://github.com/henrikingo/impressionist]: a 3D GUI editor that can help you in creating impress.js presentations.

+### Mailing list

+You're welcome to ask impress.js related questions on the [impressionist-presentations](https://groups.google.com/forum/#!forum/impressionist-presentations) mailing list.

 REPOSITORY STRUCTURE